 Mile 6.2: Pipeline (IV) marks the beginning of the bigger rapids.
 A pipe crosses the river which signals this long, fun rapid.
 Most people take the channel to the right of the island.

-Mile 6.6: At Wallbanger (IV) all the current rushes into the slightly undercut wall on the left.
-Below here are several more fun rapids including Road Rapid (IV).
+Mile 6.6: At Wall Shot (IV) all the current rushes into the slightly undercut wall on the left.

 Mile 7.2: Highway 35 Rapid (IV) splits the river around an island.
 The right channel is the most commonly run.
 The whitewater from here to take-out is nearly continuous.